1.5 PDC - AudioSolutionz is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CPSM or SHRM-SCPSM

 - Child support-the limits but not beyond

-- Fringe benefits - health insurance or group term life
+- Handling of fringe benefits such as health or group term life insurance

-- Uniforms-when the employer pays for it and when the employee furnishes it
+- Uniforms-when the employer pays for it, and when the employee furnishes

-- Meals-when they become part of the employee’s wages
+- When meals become part of the employee’s wages

 Who Should Attend